When discussing how effective contraception is, we use the terms perfect and typical use.

 The table below shows the % of women experiencing an unintended pregnancy during the first year of typical and perfect use of that method of contraception.

-So if you followed 100 women who used the combined pill typically for a year, 7 of them would get pregnant.
+So if you followed 100 individuals who used the combined pill typically for a year, 9 would get pregnant.

 This table contains estimates based on available data.
 These may differ between studies or change slightly as studies are repeated or updated.